akeller/Unity-AI-AR/README.md

 Click "Create" and wait for the service to provision.
 This may take some time.

 Once the service is provisioned successfully, click on the Launch Tool button.
-This opens the Watson Conversation tool and may require you to login again.
+This opens the Watson Assistant tool and may require you to login again.

 ![alt text][conversation-manage]